matthewferry/create-a-project/README.md

 ## Usage

-This GitHub Action creates a new project.
-Here's an example workflow that creates a project every week.
+This GitHub Action creates a new project in your repository.
+Here's an example workflow that creates a fresh sprint project every week.

 ```yaml
 # .github/workflows/create-sprint.yml